mongodb/docs-relational-migrator/source/includes/steps-create-mongodb-connection-short.rst

 #.
 Specify a :guilabel:`Connection name` and optional :guilabel:`Environment tag`.

 #.
-(Optional) Click :guilabel:`Test connection` to confirm that Relational Migrator can establish a connection.
+(Optional) Click :guilabel:`Test connection` to confirm that Relational
+   Migrator can establish a connection.

+#.
+Click :guilabel:`Connect`.

+   The saved connection becomes available for use in all jobs and projects.